-The Ag Council believes that Commodity Title programs are necessary for farmers to stay in business in lean years and to access credit from lenders.
-Crop insurance and yield loss policies typically do not work well for irrigated farmers as they are usually able to produce crops even during significant drought periods.
-Cost of production insurance, margin protection insurance, price protection, and revenue protection insurance policies to protect against yield and revenue losses are more applicable and more critical to Mid-South agriculture than a program that only offers yield protection.
-However, there must be multiple options of each for farmers to choose among for each commodity.
-For each risk management program, the Government should adequately share costs.
+24 The Ag Council believes that Commodity Title programs are necessary for farmers to stay in business in lean years and to access credit from lenders.
+Crop insurance and yield loss policies 25 26 typically do not work well for irrigated farmers as they are usually able to produce crops even 27 during significant drought periods.
+Cost of production insurance, margin protection insurance, 28 price protection, and revenue protection insurance policies to protect against yield and revenue 29 losses are more applicable and more critical to Mid-South agriculture than a program that only 30 offers yield protection.
+However, there must be multiple options of each for farmers to choose 31 among for each commodity.
+For each risk management program, the Government should 32 adequately share costs.

-We were pleased to see changes in the 2018 Farm Bill that returned cotton to the Commodity Title with the "Seed Cotton" program, which offered meaningful support programs to cotton farmers through the Price Loss Coverage (PLC) and Agriculture Loss Coverage (ARC-CO) structure.
+We were pleased to see changes in the 2018 Farm Bill that returned cotton to the Commodity armers through the Price Loss Coverage (PLC) and Agriculture Loss Coverage (ARC-CO) structure.

+Title with the "Seed Cotton" program, which offered meaningful support programs to cotton farmers through the Price Loss Coverage (PLC) and Agriculture Loss Coverage (ARC-CO)

-The Ag Council appreciates the initiatives of Secretary Tom Vilsack and Sonny Perdue to provide gin cost share assistance for cotton producers between the conclusion of the 2014 Farm Bill and the 2018 Farm Bill.
-We also appreciate the work or Secretary Perdue to provide trade mitigation assistance in recent years through the Market Facilitation Program (MFP), Food Purchase Program (FPP), Agriculture Trade Promotion (ATP) program, as well as assistance provided through the Coronavirus Food Assistance Program (CFAP), Quality Loss Assistance Program (QLAP), Paycheck Protection Program (PPP), Wildfire, Hurricane Indemnity Program (WHIP+), and Emergency Relief Program (ERP).
-These support measures were extremely critical in helping farmers offset some of the damage caused by trade disputes resulting from efforts of the U.S. to renegotiate trade relations with key export markets as well the COVID-19 pandemic and other natural disasters.
-However, such assistance is not sufficient in fully offsetting expected economic losses.
-Failure to provide this needed assistance would have caused irreparable harm to Arkansas farmers, the agriculture industry of Arkansas, and many rural communities in Arkansas.
+39 The Ag Council appreciates the initiatives of USDA to provide gin cost share assistance for

+40 cotton producers between the conclusion of the 2014 Farm Bill and the 2018 Farm Bill.
+We also

+41 appreciate USDA for providing trade mitigation assistance in recent years through the Market

+- 42 Facilitation Program (MFP), Food Purchase Program (FPP), Agriculture Trade Promotion (ATP) - 43 program, as well as assistance provided through the Coronavirus Food Assistance Program - 44 (CFAP), Quality Loss Assistance Program (QLAP), Paycheck Protection Program (PPP), - 45 Wildfire, Hurricane Indemnity Program (WHIP+), Emergency Relief Program (ERP), and the - 46 Rice Production Program.
+These support measures were extremely critical in helping farmers